yashpawarrr/openmetadata_hackathon/README.md

 ## 🔄 Workflow

 1. **Developer opens a PR** that modifies a SQL model.

 2. GitHub Action triggers the **Data Contract Validator**.

 3. The action:
    - Parses the changed files to detect schema modifications.
    - Calls OpenMetadata APIs to fetch downstream lineage and contracts.
    - Sends the structured impact data to an LLM (or fallback template).
    - Generates a human‑readable warning message.
    - Posts the message as a comment on the PR.
+   - Sends a **Slack summary** to the team channel.

 4. **Developer sees the comment** – for example:
    *“⚠️ You are dropping `user_id` from `orders`.
 This will break 3 downstream tables and 2 dashboards.
 Please update `user_activity` model.”*

-5. While coding, the **VS Code extension** shows hover cards and performance warnings in real time.
+5. While coding, the **VS Code extension** shows:
+   - Hover cards with table metadata.
+   - Warnings for full scans or missing partition filters.
+   - Lineage view in the sidebar.

-6. After merge, the **Auto‑Doc Generator** updates the data dictionary automatically.
+6. After merge, the **Auto‑Doc Generator** runs:
+   - Fetches the latest schema from OpenMetadata.
+   - Creates/updates `docs/data-dictionary.md`.
+   - Commits it back to the repo automatically.

+7. **Data Scout** can be run to generate test files from OpenMetadata constraints.

 ---